mwood77/winderoo/docs/install-software.md

     - If you downloaded the repository as a zip, uzip it before proceeding to step 2.
     <div align="center"><img src="images/download_directory.png" alt="how to download"></div>
 1. Open the extracted folder (or cloned repository if using git) in Visual Studio Code
-1. **Build Options - IMPORTANT**
+1. **Build Options - (PWM, OLED, Home Assistant)**
-    -  if you're building Winderoo with an OLED screen or you desire fine-grained motor control (pulse width modulation), you must enable one (or two) build flags to tell PlatformIO to include additional libraries.
+    -  if you're building Winderoo with an OLED screen, intend to use Home Assistant, or you desire fine-grained motor control (pulse width modulation), you must enable some of the following build flags to tell PlatformIO to include additional libraries.
     - To toggle these build flags, navigate to the file called `platformio.ini`:
             <div align="center"><img src="images/platformio-ini.png" alt="how to download"></div>
         - In this file, you'll see the following block of code: